 Welcome to CU Orchestras!
 We offer a range of repertoire for all levels of musicians at the University of Colorado Boulder.
 Below, read more about our ensemble offerings.

-The Campus Orchestra is an ensemble comprised of music and non-music majors which delivers one concert performance each semester.
-The ensemble performs a wide-ranging repertoire from Baroque through Contemporary periods in both string and full-orchestra settings and rehearses on Wednesday evenings from 7 to 9:30 p.m. in room E-160 of the College of Music.
-String instrument musicians of any major interested in participating should attend the first meeting of the ensemble, Wednesday, August 30, at 7 p.m. in room E-160 in the College of Music.
-A short, simple audition (more information at the first meeting) will be required for placement within the group.
-This audition will include performing a three-octave major scale and other basic skills.
-Wind, brass and percussion students may earn placement into this ensemble through College of Music studio auditions at the beginning of each semester.
-Any questions should be directed to Silas Huff at firstname.lastname@example.org
+The Campus Orchestra is an ensemble comprised primarily of non-music majors which delivers one concert performance each semester.
+The ensemble performs a wide-ranging repertoire from baroque through contemporary periods in both string and full-orchestra settings and rehearses on Wednesday evenings from 8:50 p.m.-10 p.m. in rooms E-160 and S-134 in Imig Music Building.
+There is no formal audition required for admission into this ensemble.
+String instrument musicians of any major interested in participating should register for the course and attend the first meeting of the ensemble, Wednesday, Aug.
+26, at 8:50 p.m. in room S-134 in the College of Music.
+Given COVID-19 restrictions, more information about the first meeting will be posted as the date nears.
+In order to aid with placement within the ensemble, or to be considered for a leadership position, a short audition may be requested.
+More information about this will be presented at the first meeting.
+Any questions should be directed to: email@example.com.

 Director of Orchestras